 When you look at a construction site, does everyone wearing an orange shirt do the same thing?
 Of course not!
 Some are welders, plumbers, painters, HVAC specialists, masons, large machine operators, etc. Each one of those specialties requires a different skill set.

 Attorneys are the same way and there are many different areas of law.
 Some help with business, estate, tax, real estate, personal injury, divorce, bankruptcy, employment, intellectual property law, trademarks, copyrights, mergers, etc. And each concentration has a different demand, pay structure and complexity to the work.
 So when it comes to legal careers and the highest paid lawyers, it can really vary.

-The average lawyer salary is $120,000, but that doesn’t tell the whole story.
+The average lawyer salary in the United States is $120,000, but that doesn’t tell the whole story.
 There are more than 800,000 attorneys out there with many different areas of specialty and varying lawyer salaries.
 This can also affect student loan repayment.